-The Health and Safety Officer with department managers/principals are responsible for ensuring the inspections and corrective actions are carried out for each work site covering all departments.
+The health and safety officer with department managers/principals are responsible for ensuring the inspections and corrective actions are carried out for each work site covering all departments.

-Managers and supervisors are responsible participating in formal inspections on job sites that they oversee and for involving workers in such inspections as coordinated by GHSD 75 health and safety officer.
-The GH's Health and Safety officer will direct and document all formal inspections.
-Superintendent or designate will participate in a combined total of at least three formal inspection every year.
-Department managers are to participate in at least two formal inspections each year.
+Managers/supervisors/principals are responsible participating in formal inspections on job sites that they oversee and for involving workers in such inspections as coordinated by the Division health and safety officer.
+The Division health and safety officer will direct and document all formal inspections.
+Superintendent or designate will participate in a combined total of at least three formal inspections every year.
+Department managers/principals are to participate in at least two formal inspections each year.
 All workers are encouraged to accompany managers and supervisors in conducting formal inspections.
-In the case of a Health and Safety Committee, members' must participate in one formal inspection per month prior to their health and safety committee meetings as per OHS Ab Act, Code and regulations.
+In the case of a Health and Safety Committee, members' must participate in one formal inspection per month prior to their health and safety committee meetings